 Eventually, Juana’s family moved to San Miguel, a district brimming with parks, retail stores, and residential buildings.
 By then, Juana’s horizons had expanded well beyond Lima.
 She recalls visiting her grandmother in the town of ‘Pimentel’ pretty often.
 “My mother’s family come from Chiclayo,” Juana told me once.
 The Pimentel port lies side by side with the Pacific Coast, in the Chiclayo district, northern Peru.
 The gorgeous blue sky, the dazzling sunlight, and the beaches fascinated her.
 Artisanal fishermen sailed over the seas using totora rafts, known as caballitos de totora.
 “I enjoyed the beach and nature overall,” she said.
 Juana spent many evenings with her grandmother, Dorita Cervera.

 Dorita remains a source of inspiration for the young model.
 In her youth, Dorita was an elegant lady accustomed to wearing high-heels and fitted-waist dresses.
 As well as her granddaughter today, Dorita exuded beauty and sophistication.
 Dorita’s daughter, Perla Cervera (Juana’s mother), also inherited those talents.
 This is the reason why Juana is convinced that her passion for ‘style’ was well embedded in her genes.
 It all ran in the family.
 Dorita recalls that, even as a child, Juana wished to “learn how to walk in high heels.”
-As precocious as she was, Juana still set herself a high standard for her fashion style.
+As precocious as she was, Juana set very high standards in her fashion style.
 Back in San Miguel, Juana also loved fixing her own hair.
 And whenever Perla left for work, Juana tried on her mother’s clothes before the mirror.
 Experimenting with colors and styles, the innocent girl was inadvertently forging her path.

 Juana later attended Sor Rosa Larrabure, a Catholic school in Magdalena.
 At age 15, she had developed an obsession with fashion.
 She strived to reveal her inner essence through her look.
 Her style delivered her personal outlook on life, and she did her best to display her originality.
 She used her friends’ parties as opportunities to test new hairdos and makeup.